swordEdge/backend_api/README.md

-# Backend API for Radioish
+# Backend API of Hiromi